If you really liked it, you’d put a ring [light] on it!

 A huge advantage to LEDs is that they give off very little heat compared to similar wattage conventional bulbs.
 A disadvantage is their price.
 Also, with this particular lighting tool, if the LEDs go out, you can’t replace them.
 However, the long life expectancy still makes this an attractive choice.

 Another enjoyable feature is the variable output.
 Sometimes, if you have a lot of ambient light, or if you are really close to the subject, the basic light output is too much.
 Adjusting it allows for using a wider lens aperture for selective focus.
+Also by combining a ring light of this caliber with a backdrop system you will get great results.

 This light set up is another great tool for videographers, YouTubers, photographers, and make-up artists.
 The fit and finish of certain parts of the stand and mounts seem a little underwhelming, but nothing to diminish its intended purpose.
 Plus, I wish it had just a bit more power.
 All in all, a very nice unit.
 Because of the above mention features, it deserved a spot on our best ring lights list.